Shilvan/CompetitiveMinesweeper/README.md

 The installed simulator will be located in the default maven repository's (e.g., `~/.m2/repository`) following directory:
 `uk/ac/ljmu/fet/cs/csw/CompetitiveMinesweeper/[VERSION]/CompetitiveMinesweeper-[VERSION].jar`

-Where `[VERSION]` stands for the currently installed version of the simulator.
+Where `[VERSION]` stands for the currently installed version of the game.

-The documentation for the simulator's java API will be generated in the following subfolder of the main dir of the checkout:
+The documentation for the CompetitiveMinesweeper's java API will be generated in the following subfolder of the main dir of the checkout:

 `docs`